CourtHive/tods-competition-factory/documentation/docs/apis/tournament-engine-api.md

-    requireLoss, // optional boolean - defaults to true; if false then all participants who have played and appear in MAIN draw are considered requirePlay, // optional boolean - defaults to true; if false then all participants who appear in MAIN draw are considered allEntries, // optional boolean - consider all entries, regardless of whether placed in draw includeEventEntries, // optional boolean - consider event entries rather than draw entries (if event is present) drawId,
+    requireLoss, // optional boolean - defaults to true; if false then all participants who have played and appear in MAIN draw are considered requirePlay, // optional boolean - defaults to true; if false then all participants who appear in MAIN draw are considered allEntries, // optional boolean - consider all entries, regardless of whether placed in draw includeEventParticipants, // optional boolean - consider event entries rather than draw entries (if event is present) drawId,
   });
 ```